 The left bank district around the gardens is quiet and lovely (left bank Paris map).
 Discover the area on a left bank Paris walking tour.
 Staying in one of the many boutique left bank hotels near Luxembourg Gardens is a great idea for a stay.

 The name Luxembourg comes from the Latin Mons Lucotitius, the name of the hill where the Gardens are located.
-Queen Marie de Medicis bought the land, commissionned the Luxembourg Gardens and Palace in 1612.
+Queen Marie de Medicis bought the land, commissioned the Gardens and Palace in 1612.
 The 1789 revolution extended the gardens southwards with the land of the Chartreux convent (picture).
 In 1804, Napoleon turned the Palace into the French Senate, the upper house of parliament.
 The Gardens were opened to the public and have remained so ever since.

 Map and history of Luxembourg Gardens 106 statues

-Marie de Medicis commissionned for the palace a series of twenty-four monumental paintings executed by Flemish painter Paul Rubens between 1622 and 1625 and depicting Marie's struggles and triumphs in life.
+Marie de Medicis commissioned for the palace a series of twenty-four monumental paintings executed by Flemish painter Paul Rubens between 1622 and 1625 and depicting Marie's struggles and triumphs in life.
 These paintings are now visible in the Galerie Medicis of the Louvre, one of the treasures of the museum's Flemish paintings department.